unicef/publicgoods-toolkit/community.md

 ## Community Diversity

-There are many ways to think about the diversity of an open source project community.
+There are many ways to think about the diversity of an open-source project community.
 Do its contributors come from a wide variety of geographic or cultural origins?
 Do they represent a wide variety of skill levels?
 Do they represent a wide variety of usage patterns?
 Do